enisz/igdb/db/assets/templates/02-the-query-builder.md

 The where filters will be concatenated with **AND** operators (`&`).

->:success Multiple filter parameters can be applied to the same query.
+> Multiple filter parameters can be applied to the same query.
 Check the examples below.

 **Parameters**:
  - `$where`: either an apicalypse formatted string or an array with specific keys